 where the integration over $ m_l $ for large $N$ has been estimated by Laplace's method, and within the range of validity of Eq.\ (\ref{iter0}) the maximum is attained at $m_n= m_C $.
 The estimate Eq.\ (\ref{tau}) now follows from Eq.\ (\ref{lambda}).

-To conclude this section, a few words about the decay of unstable states when $ h>h_{SP} $ (in the geometry of Fig.\ \ref{fig1}) which was also studied in Ref.\ \cite{mori_asymptotic_2010}.
-This case has not been detailed in the present paper because of its complexity.
-While the decay of metastable states has a clear underlying physics of the escape over the energy barrier, the unstable case is governed by at least two competing mechanisms.
-First, because there is no local minimum in $ f^0 $ at $ m_A $, at large $ h\gg h_{SP} $ the minimum in Eq.\ (\ref{Pini}) will be moving toward $ m_B $ according to MF Eq.\ (\ref{MF}) in which case the time dependence of $ n_A $ will be close to the step function $ \theta(-m_0(t)) $.
-However, near the spinodal when $ h$ approaches $ h_{SP} $ from above the MF evolution slows down \cite{mori_asymptotic_2010} and the diffusion mechanism starts to dominate.
+The evolution of HTM for $ h>h_{SP} $ (in the geometry of Fig.\ \ref{fig1}) has been found to be not very interesting, mainly because it is not universal as there is no locally stable minimum in $ f^0 $ at $ m_A $.
+The decay of initial state Eq.\ (\ref{Pini}) starts immediately and strongly depends on the arbitrary parameter $a$.
+At large $ h\gg h_{SP} $ the minimum in $ f^0 $ will be moving toward $ m_B $ according to MF Eq.\ (\ref{MF}) in which case the time dependence of $ n_A $ will be close to the step function $ n_A(t)\approx\theta[-m_0(t)] $.
+However, in the vicinity of the spinodal when $ h$ approaches $ h_{SP} $ from above the MF evolution slows down \cite{mori_asymptotic_2010} and the diffusion mechanism starts to dominate.
 The exponential behavior similar to Eq.\ (\ref{exp-law}) has been observed for $ h\to h_{SP}^+ $ but in the absence of the double-well structure of $ f^0 $ its origin is obscure.